rage/programming-23/data/part-12/2-generators.md

 </sample-output>

-Hint: you can use a loop to check if a number is a prime number.
+**Hint:** you can use a loop to check if a number is a prime number.
 If we are checking the number `x`, the loop would go through the numbers `2` to `x-1`.
-If x is divisible by any one of these, it is not a prime number.
+If `x` is divisible by any one of these, it is not a prime number.

 </programming-exercise>

 ## Generator comprehensions

 You do not necessarily need a function definition to create a generator.
-You can use a structure similar to a list comprehension instead.
-This time we use round brackets to signify a generator instead of a list or a dictionary:
+We can use a structure similar to a list comprehension instead.
+This time we use _round_ brackets to signify a generator instead of a list or a dictionary:

 ```python
 # This generator returns squares of integers